kihenkel/dinman/README.md

 You can pass as many paths as you wish.
 Note that those paths have to point to the *parent directory* of your Node applications.
 Then it'll crawl through all sub-directories.

 The log output should give you hints if it worked as intended.
-In the end you should have a generated `config.json` in your `config` folder.
+In the end you should have a generated `config.json` in your root folder.
-Now start dinman via `npm start` or `node .\index.js` and use the available commands. (type `help`, or refer to [node-instance-manager](https://github.com/kihenkel/node-instance-manager "node-instance-manager"), the usage is identical)
+Now start dinman via `npm start` or `node .\index.js` and use the available commands. (type `help`)

 ## Shell commands
 The node-instance-manager provides a shell with the following commands: